miner2046/Bonkcoin-core/doc/init.md

 Copy friccoind.init to /etc/init.d/friccoind.
 Test by running `service friccoind start`.

-Using this script, you can adjust the path and flags to the friccoind program by setting the BONKCOIND and FLAGS environment variables in the file /etc/sysconfig/friccoind.
+Using this script, you can adjust the path and flags to the friccoind program by setting the FRICCOIND and FLAGS environment variables in the file /etc/sysconfig/friccoind.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X